 - Star Guide application to trace stars to be photographed

 - Weebly.com for creating on-line websites for student art portfolios

 - Voice-Thread, an online platform for uploading photos of artwork for recording/receiving audio feedback in collaborative art critiques

 Students use the Internet and library databases for texts and research, learning the process of Internet research and digital literacy, how to find accurate and reliable information, and how to assess validity and bias.
-They share and comment on essays in real time using Google Docs, and Creative Writing class is experimenting with cyber portfolios.
+They share and comment on essays in real time, and Creative Writing class is experimenting with cyber portfolios.